 Or maybe you want to export all users who bought the product X or Y. Or even maybe you want to target the customers that have repeated purchases.
 Filtering your WordPress users’ purchase history can be accomplished with the Users Insights WooCommerce Module.
-This module provides options to filter the user list based on their shopping activity, such as purchased products, lifetime value or number of orders.
+This module provides options to filter the user list based on their shopping activity, such as purchased products, WooCommerce orders, lifetime value or number of orders.

 How to export your Ultimate Member user data

 The Ultimate Member plugin turns your regular site into a social platform.
 And with this comes a lot of relevant data about your users that you may want to know about.